13061051/TGCE_2021/README.md

 to both save the train_pairs and test_pairs for my model.

 #
-mkdir data dir 'data', then put your process data in the 'data' dir put the 'candidates', 'original' and 'tmp' in GBUL dir to the TGCE 'data' dir
+mkdir data dir 'data', then put your process data in the 'data' dir;
+put the 'candidates', 'original' and 'tmp' in GBUL dir to the TGCE 'data' dir

 run the following codes to obtain the final results: